danshumaker/bitbucket-cmd/README.md

 To create a pull request you could do it like this:

+* it will create a push the current branch to origin and create a pull request with current branch as source and master as destination branch
 ```
 	bitbucket pr -c "test pr"
 ```

-  * it will create a push the current branch to origin and create a pull request with current branch as source and master as destination branch
+* to create pull request from source [feature/MTIE-503-Package-Content] and destination brach [master]. run the command
 ```
 bitbucket pr -c "test pr" -s feature/MTIE-503-Package-Content -t master
 ```